dpmerrell/singularity-deep-learning/README.md

 I hope this repository helps other people figure things out faster than I did.
 The script hasn't been tested across systems, etc., but it may be useful regardless.

-# Usage
+## Usage

 Follow these steps to build the Singularity image:

+* Go to a host where you have root access (e.g., your personal computer).
+Clone this repository and `mv` into it.

 * Make sure you have [Singularity installed](http://singularity.lbl.gov/docs-installation).
 If you're on a Mac, this may entail setting up a [Vagrant](https://www.vagrantup.com/) virtual machine.

-* Download the following NVIDIA requirements and *move them to this directory*:
+* Download the following NVIDIA requirements and **move them to this directory**:

     - The CUDA toolkit ([version 9.0 tends to be a safe choice, as of this writing](https://developer.nvidia.com/cuda-90-download-archive)).
       The file suffix should be ".run".